BrainJarOrg/battleships/README.md

 ### Stateless, baby

 All bots have to be stateless.
-That's why for each move, you'll get complete information provided.
+That's why for each move, you'll get complete game information.

 ### Standard input and output